Transcendent-Tapir/Distorted-Domains/system.md

 When your character would like to do something where failure would be interesting you make a roll.
 To do so, two dice pools are assembled, one player pool, and one opposition pool.
 For the player pool, we start with the most relevant stat for the action or approach taking place.
 Then the player may add the dice for any appropriate positive traits.
 Next, the player may select an appropriate number of assets and add the dice from those to the pool.

 For the opposition pool, the narrator will first select the harm die that matches the players stat.
 If a player is using strong, the narrator will use the die from that players Strong harm track.
 Any negative traits that the character has that are appropriate can also be added to the opposition pool.
 Last the narrator will add dice based on what the opposing force is.
 If it is an NPC, it will likely have a base die rating and some traits with die ratings as well.
 If is a static object, a base rating can be determined by the narrator if it is not explictly set in advance.

+Once pools are rolled, you simply compare the highest die from your pool to the highest die of the opposition pool.

+If you beat the opposition you succeed at what you were trying to do.
+If you beat the opposition by 5 or more, you get a critical success and gain a bonus of some kind.
+If you tie with the opposition, you succeed at a cost.
+And if your die is lower than the opposition you fail and something bad happens.

+### Pushing your luck

+In situations that are dire, you can push yourself for a greater chance at success.
+Before you roll, you can choose to take the harm die away from the opposition and use it in your own pool, However, after the roll you must raise the harm die to the next die size, from d6 to d8 for example.

+### Reducing Harm

+Taking a few moments to rest allows your character to reduce a harm die by one die size.
+Depending on the situation, this can come at a cost.
+You can also reduce the harm die by taking an action to do so, but this requires a roll.
+If you are reducing your own harm die, the opposition pool will use the harm die twice.
+If you are reducing another characters harm die, the opposition pool will use their harm die as well as your own.
+The narrator can also add in any relevant die for the situation at hand to the opposition pool.
+On a success reduce the harm die by one, on a critical success reduce it by two, on a mixed success you can reduce the target harm die by one, but you must also raise the die of a different harm track, on a fail you make it worse and raise the harm die by one.